Menu

 1. Quattro Stagioni

-One of the very first podcasts I ever listened to is “Quattro Stagioni.
-A podcast for A2 learners and intermediates, Quattro Stagioni is hosted by Alessandra Pasqui & Laura.
-There is a new episode every 2 weeks for a duration of about 4-6 minutes.
+One of the very first podcasts I ever listened to was “Quattro Stagioni.
+A podcast for A2 leven and above, Quattro Stagioni is hosted by the lovely Alessandra Pasqui.
+The podcast has regular episodes every 2 weeks for a duration of about 4-6 minutes.
+I think that is the brilliance of this podcast because they really take into account today’s environment.

 2. News in Slow Italian

-If you’re an advanced learner you can increase the pace of the podcast and if you’re a beginner you can make it slow.
+If you’re an advanced learner you can increase the pace of the podcast too.
 News in Slow Italian is a perfect podcast for Intermediates too.
 Listen to News in Slow Italian on Spotify

 3. Coffee Break Italian

-One of the early Italian podcasts on the Internet, Coffee Break Italian is a gem of a find for beginners and early intermediates.
-With hosts Mark and Francesca, Coffee Break Italian offers Italian learning opportunities on the go.
+A pioneer of Italian podcasts on the Internet, Coffee Break Italian is a gem of a find both for beginners and intermediates.
+With hosts Mark, Maurizio and Francesca, Coffee Break Italian offers Italian learning opportunities on the go.

 Further Reading: Learning Italian with 11 songs!